Maverick (George Thorogood and the Destroyers album): Touring and promotion

 Following the release of the album, the Destroyers embarked on the "Maverick" Tour.
 During the tour, the band also played Live Aid with Bo Diddley and Albert Collins, which they followed up with the second leg of their "Maverick" Tour.
 The Destroyers played tour dates in Canada, also in support of Maverick.

 Two music videos were filmed for songs from Maverick.
 PMI's George Bloome filmed the black-and-white music video for "I Drink Alone", in a desert near Los Angeles.
 The music video for "Willie and the Hand Jive" was produced at the Fifth Floor Productions in Cincinnati, Ohio, by Ellen Goldman and Maureen Arata.

 Critical reception

 Maverick received mixed reviews from critics.
-Cash Box wrote that Maverick "should please Thorogood’s many fans while set for a long stay on many AOR playlists."
-AllMusic's Joe Viglione says "George Thorogood is forever consistent and Maverick is more of the blues/rock driving sound the journeyman guitarist is known for."
+Cash Box said that Maverick "should please Thorogood’s many fans while set for a long stay on many AOR playlists."
+AllMusic's Joe Viglione wrote "George Thorogood is forever consistent and Maverick is more of the blues/rock driving sound the journeyman guitarist is known for."
 Another AllMusic critic, James Christopher Monger, called "Willie and the Hand Jive" and "I Drink Alone" one of Thorogood's "high points."